Skip to main content

 Leading Departments allows for “the ability to work in a very focused way”

-Leading Departments is a programme designed for new Heads of Departments to support them assess and understand the challenges involved in leading and managing an academic teams.
-The programme supports each leader as they develop their own style of leadership and management and get to grips with how to overcome any problems.
+Leading Departments is a programme designed for new Heads of Department to support them to assess and understand the challenges involved in leading and managing academic or professional services teams.
+The programme supports each leader as they develop their own style of leadership and management, getting to grips with how to overcome any problems.

-Leading Departments also offers the chance to get live feedback in the moment, allowing individuals to really focus on what Thomas said he could “do differently in my own leadership working with my fellow staff members that I line manage, but also exploring how fellow colleagues in other universities work through the problems as well.”
+Leading Departments also offers the chance to get live feedback in the moment, allowing individuals to really focus on what they could do differently in their own leadership and explore how colleagues in other universities work through the problems as well.

 Watch the full video below.